Define Private Link Service and private endpoint

 Microsoft recommends use of Azure Private Link for secure and private access to services hosted on Azure platform.

 Private Link gives you private access from your Azure virtual network to PaaS services and Microsoft Partner services in Azure.
-However, what if your company has created its own Azure services that are consumed by your company's customers?
+But, what if your company has its own Azure services?
 Is it possible to offer those customers a private connection to your company's services?

 Yes, by using Azure Private Link Service.
 This service lets you offer Private Link connections to your custom Azure services.
 Consumers of your custom services can then access those services privately—that is, without using the internet—from their own Azure virtual networks.